RoryQo/Tuition-Variation-Research/README.md

 ## Model Summary
 The model results reveal significant predictors of tuition rates.
 The analysis provides estimates for each predictor, indicating that higher-ranked institutions tend to have lower tuition.
 Significant predictors include institutional control, rank, median income, and expenditure per student.

+### Regression Analysis
+- Focused on fitting a linear model to the cleaned dataset using selected predictors.
+- Evaluated the significance of each predictor's contribution to the overall model:
+  - Highlighted the critical role of institutional rank in explaining tuition variability.
+  - Demonstrated that other metrics were largely insignificant.
+- Indicated minimal overfitting using leave-one-out cross-validation (LOOCV):
+  - R-squared value remained stable across various data subsets.
+  - Suggested effective generalization to unseen data, enhancing model reliability.

 ## Data
 The datasets were collected from reputable sources, ensuring quality and reliability.
 The final dataset was cleaned and prepared for analysis, focusing on the top 400 universities in the US.